Address: 11175 Washington St, Columbia, CA, 95310

 Could it come from the wall lamp above it?
 Very unlikely.
 Or could it come from the French door on the first floor?
 Possibly, but judging from the angle, that doesn't seem right.
 Also, no vehicles, except horse-drawn carriages, are allowed on the street the French door faces, so it can't be a light from a car passing by, either.
 And if you look at the landing carefully, you'll see that this mysterious ray of light even has its own hazy reflection.

-I shot this photo with my iPhone.
+I shot this photo with my lame iPhone, not a film camera.
 The lens was clean, and the photos taken right before and after this look perfectly normal.
 And no, I didn't photoshop it.
 (With my Photoshop skills, I could have created something much more fascinating and eerie than this!)
 So I don't know.
 Maybe, just maybe, the spectral boy did play a little prank on me after all.